xaviershay/pacebot/README.md

 =======

 A bot to hang out in channels where runners frequent.
-Create a new heroku app and push this repository to it, then configure a slack "Outgoing WebHooks" integration to point at it.
+Create a new heroku app and push this repository, then configure a slack "Outgoing WebHooks" integration to point at it.

     pre> Those 4:00 miles were hard!